planariangames/mettlecore/METTLE_Core_FAQ.markdown

 to add an Attribute(s) to cover those.
 For example a pool of 5 in "Magic" would grant 5 Spells, or however you want to do it.
 You already know I can't stop you!
 You could also just treat them like equipment but that is a matter of taste and setting.

-### My dice pools are too high!
-- METTLE Core is designed to keep dice pools low, usually around 5-10 dice.
-Sometimes you can get very high dice pools with extreme mismatches in combat.
-In this case, just use a Raise and set any excess dice to 6.
-This will reduce the dice you have to throw to whatever you can tolerate.
-*For example a starship (30D Attack) attacking a wombat (2D FRAME).
-Of course you are not going to use 28 (30-2) dice, so Raise 20 of them to 6.
-This means you will only throw 8 dice, but get to add 20 to damage.*